New protest in Chinese city over planned chemical plant

 China's increasingly affluent urban population has begun to object to a model of growth at all costs, which has fuelled the economy for three decades, with the environment emerging as a focus of concern and protests.

-Photographs on Weibo, China's version of Twitter, showed a crowd of protesters in the center of the city carrying banners protesting against production of paraxylene (PX), a chemical used in making fabrics and plastic bottles, at the planned plant.
+Photographs on Weibo, China's version of Twitter, showed a crowd of protesters in the centre of the city carrying banners protesting against production at the planned plant of paraxylene (PX), a chemical used in making fabrics and plastic bottles.

 "To hell with the refinery, get PX out of Kunming," read the message on one of the banners, seen in a picture posted on Weibo.

-"Be open with the environmental impact assessment, oppose pollution," read another banner.

-Other pictures from Kunming, capital of Yunnan province, showed a heavy police presence.
-At least some of the demonstrators appeared to have been detained by the police.
+Other pictures showed a heavy police presence, and at least some of the demonstrators appeared to have been detained by the police.

-An official who picked up the telephone at the Kunming Public Security Bureau said he was "unaware" of the situation.

 Last November, the eastern city of Ningbo suspended a petrochemical project after days of street protests.
 The year before, big protests against a PX plant in the northeastern city of Dalian forced the city government to suspend it.